 Treatment of celiac disease is a gluten-free diet (avoiding foods containing wheat, rye, or barley).
 Gluten is so widely used (eg, in commercial soups, sauces, ice creams, and hot dogs) that a patient needs a detailed list of foods to avoid.
 Patients are encouraged to consult a dietitian and join a celiac support group such as Beyond Celiac or the Celiac Disease Foundation.
 The response to a gluten-free diet is usually rapid, and symptoms resolve in 1 to 2 weeks.
 Ingesting even small amounts of food containing gluten may prevent remission or induce relapse.

 Small-bowel biopsy should be repeated after 3 to 6 months of a gluten-free diet.
 If abnormalities persist, other causes of villous atrophy (eg, lymphoma) should be considered.
 Lessening of symptoms and improvement in small-bowel morphology are accompanied by a decrease in anti-tissue transglutaminase antibody and anti-endomysial antibody titers.

 Supplementary vitamins, minerals, and hematinics may be given, depending on the deficiencies.
 Mild cases may not require supplementation, whereas severe cases may require comprehensive replacement.
-For adults, replacement includes oral ferrous sulfate 300 mg once to 3 times a day, oral folate 5 to 10 mg once/day, calcium supplements, and any standard multivitamin.
+For adults, replacement includes oral ferrous sulfate 300 mg once every other day to 3 times a day, oral folate 5 to 10 mg once/day, calcium supplements, and any standard multivitamin.
 Sometimes children (but rarely adults) who are seriously ill on initial diagnosis require bowel rest and total parenteral nutrition.

 If a patient responds poorly to gluten withdrawal, either the diagnosis is incorrect or the disease has become refractory.
 Corticosteroids can control symptoms in refractory disease.